Huizhou Guangdong, China Travel Guide

 Dial 120 for an ambulance.
 Ensure you have your exact location information ready.

 Healthcare quality is not consistent.
 Larger city hospitals generally present better facilities and more specialized care.
-Private clinics catering to expatriates could exist in nearby Shenzhen or Guangzhou for non-emergency situations if seeking international standards.
+Private clinics catering to expatriates may exist in nearby Shenzhen or Guangzhou for non-emergency situations if seeking international standards.

 Tap water in Huizhou, like most of China, is generally not safe to drink directly.
 Always use bottled water for drinking, brushing your teeth, and forming ice.
 Boiled water is safe for consumption.